Scottts/scriptsense/README.md

 ---

 > [!NOTE]
-> This repository is the **public hub** for ScriptSense.
-It is used for documentation, issue reporting, security reports, and updates.
+> This repository is the **public hub** for ScriptSense, which is used for documentation, issue reporting, security reports, and updates.
-> The full plugin source is currently **closed-source**.
+> The full plugin source is currently **not public**.

 ## What is ScriptSense?